msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

  <b></b> you can edit a shipment line if the shipment has a status higher lower than <code>VERIFIED</code>.
 </div>

-1. Open the Outbound Shipment you want to edit.
+1. Open the Inbound Shipment you want to edit.
 2. Tap on the line you want to edit.
 An identical window to `Add Item` appears.
 At this stage:

     *  Edit the main `Issue Quantity` field